themeblvd/theme-blvd-shortcodes/readme.txt

 * Fixed: Theme Options page being covered by shortcode generator popup.
 * Fixed: Fatal PHP error when using `[lead]` shortcode.
+* Fixed: "Add Shortcode" button not displaying in editor popups on Theme Options page and Layout Builder.

 = 1.6.0 - 02/16/2016 =